The Transporter Test & The Copy Problem: The Three Camps of Brain Preservation

 Keith Wiley, Ph.D.,

 Author, A Taxonomy and Metaphysics of Mind-Uploading (2014).

 John Smart is CEO of Foresight University, author of The Foresight Guide, and co-founder, with Ken Hayworth, Ph.D., of the Brain Preservation Foundation.
-He studied physics, chemistry, computer science, molecular biology, physiology, medicine, and business, and ran and sold a startup (Hyperlearning), before getting his MS in Foresight from U. Houston.
-Connect with him on Patreon, Medium, Twitter, LinkedIn, or YouTube.
+Find him on Medium, Twitter, LinkedIn, or YouTube.

 CC 4.0.
-Anyone may share or adapt, with link and attribution.
+Please share or adapt, with link and attribution.